fau-klue/clmaths/topics/02-logic.md

 $$ \forall x: ROBOT(x) $$

-This would translate as: "Everthing is a robot".
+This would translate as: "Everything is a robot".
 The quantifier is valid for one variable, in this case $$x$$, which is written directly after the quantifier.
 So $$\forall$$ is interacting with the variable $$x$$ and not any other variable in the universe.
 This means if we want to apply a quantifier to more than one variable, we have to write a quantifier for every variable.

 $$ \forall x \forall y: LIKE(x, y) $$

-This would translate as: "Everthing likes everything".
+This would translate as: "Everything likes everything".
 The second quantifier is the existential quantifier.
 It states, that there is at least one entity with the applied predicate:

 $$ \exists x: MAN(x) $$